Carrie Kei Heim: Biography

 Heim is the daughter of Janie and Michael Heim of Manhattan.

 Heim is a 1991 graduate of Hunter College High School, a 1994 graduate of Vassar College with an A.B. in French, and a 1996 graduate of Hunter College with an additional B.A. in English and Theater.
-In 2001, Heim received a J.D. from the University of Pennsylvania law school and was a lawyer until 2008 when she lost her job.
+In 2001, Heim received a J.D. from the University of Pennsylvania law school and was a lawyer until 2008 when she retired to focus on her newborn daughter.
 Carrie then went on to pursue a career in writing.

 Heim has worked as a clerk for Jeffrey R. Howard of the United States Court of Appeals for the First Circuit and as a litigation associate for the law firms Cravath, Swaine & Moore and Mintz Levin.

 Heim is now a novelist, and is currently represented by Jessica Faust at BookEnds Literary Agency.

 On May 21, 2005, Heim married Peter K. Binas, son of Marina and George Binas of Whitestone at Annunciation Greek Orthodox Church (Manhattan), and currently has one child, a daughter Katherine, born April 12, 2007.